-7.297.28 Croydon Opportunity Area has the greatest potential for positive change and will be a focus for growth through flexible and pragmatic planning, with its improved public realm and open space delivered through a series of masterplans, contributing to the centre's economic prosperity and vitality.
-It will be home to a new residential community, a thriving employment and renewed retail centre with a new Enterprise Centre and / or Tech Hub focussing on Tech innovation and creative industries.
+7.29 Croydon Opportunity Area has the greatest potential for positive change and will be a focus for growth through flexible and pragmatic planning, with its improved public realm and open space delivered through a series of masterplans, contributing to the centre's economic prosperity and vitality.
+It will be home to a new residential community, a thriving employment and renewed retail centre with a new Enterprise Centre and/or Tech Hub focussing on Tech innovation and creative industries.
 Croydon's connectivity will have continued as its main strength and attraction, being Outer London's largest regional transport hub.
 Its location at the northern tip of the Gatwick Diamond, alongside its access to people, markets and goods will put Croydon Opportunity Area at the top of the list of successful retail and business centres in the region.

-- 7.29 The Council has produced an Opportunity Area Development Planning Framework which sets out detailed guidance on how the vision for the Croydon Opportunity Area is to be achieved. - 7.30 South End / St Peter's Church and South End / Parker Road Neighbourhood Centres will be supporting the existing and future community with services and facilities beyond a retail function
+7.30 The Council has produced an Opportunity Area Planning Framework which sets out detailed guidance on how the vision for the Croydon Opportunity Area is to be achieved.

+7.30 South End / Parker Road/St Peter's Church Neighbourhood Centre will be supporting the existing and future community with services and facilities beyond a retail function

-7.31 Residential growth of over 79,300-000 homes will provide almost one-third of all the new homes in the borough and create a new residential community in the centre of Croydon.
+7.317.32 Residential growth of over 7,300-10,650 homes will provide almost one-third of all the new homes in the borough and create a new residential community in the centre of Croydon.
 High quality residential development will respect the existing residential character and local distinctiveness.

-With a regenerated and revitalised North End / Retail 7.32 Core at its heart, the Croydon Metropolitan Centre will remain the foremost retail location outside of Central London.
+7.327.33 With a regenerated and revitalised North End / Retail Core at its heart, the Croydon Metropolitan Centre will remain the foremost retail location outside of Central London.
 The Council will adopt a flexible approach to B1 uses, retail, leisure, visitor accommodation, and housing and community facilities within Croydon Metropolitan Centre.
 It will be a major office and residential location in London and the South East retaining its status as a Strategic Office Location with up to 952,000m of new and refurbished office floor space and an office retention area around East Croydon Station and New Town.
-It will have a varied evening economy, including the Restaurant Quarter, attracting both new residents of the Croydon Metropolitan Centre and existing residents from across South London.
+It will have a varied evening economy, including the Restaurant Quarter, -attracting both new residents of the Croydon Metropolitan Centre and existing residents from across South London.
 Taking advantage of good links and location relative to the City, West End, Docklands and Gatwick Airport, hotels and conferencing will be a growth sector in the Opportunity Area.
 A renewed Fairfield Halls will continue to be a major regional arts facility.
 A new creative industry Enterprise Centre will capitalise on Croydon's local arts scene and Croydon will look to expand upon its existing higher and further education facilities.
 The GP health centre at Impact House will continue to provide a healthcare facility for Croydon Opportunity Area.
-Primary Schools are allocated at Stephenson House, Lidl London Road and the Car park Lansdowne Road A secondary school is allocated at the former general hospital site.

-7.33 Through the masterplanning process opportunities to improve the public realm of the Opportunity Area will be sought, retaining the best of the existing built environment.
-New development in the Area area will respect the existing local character and heritage referring to the Borough Character Appraisal to inform design quality, ensuring that the character for the Conservation Areas are respected, and enhancing the public realm with improved pedestrian connections.
+7.337.34 Through the masterplanning process opportunities to improve the public realm of the Opportunity Area will be sought, retaining the best of the existing built environment.
+New development in the area will respect the existing local character and heritage referring to the Borough Character Appraisal to inform design quality, ensuring that the character for the Conservation Areas are respected, and enhancing the public realm with improved pedestrian connections.
 The provision of new public realm and public spaces within the Croydon Opportunity Area will serve the daytime community as well as new and existing residents of the area.

-7.34 By enabling development, potential exists to implement flood mitigation and adaptation measures from Old Town towards the Brighton Road.
+7.347.35 By enabling development, potential exists to implement flood mitigation and adaptation measures from Old Town towards the Brighton Road.
 There is also the potential for carbon reduction from a district energy network within Croydon Metropolitan Centre.